swiftype/meta_events/README.md

 MetaEvents supports:

-* Ruby 1.8.7, 1.9.3, 2.0.0, 2.1.1, or JRuby 1.7.11
+* Ruby 1.8.7, 1.9.3, 2.0.0, 2.1.2, or JRuby 1.7.12

 These are, however, just the versions it's tested against; MetaEvents contains no code that should be at all particularly dependent on exact Ruby versions, and should be compatible with a broad set of versions.

 Current build status: ![Current Build Status](https://api.travis-ci.org/swiftype/meta_events.png?branch=master)

 Brought to you by the folks at [Swiftype](https://www.swiftype.com/).
 First version written by [Andrew Geweke](https://www.github.com/ageweke).
-Major contributions by:

-* [Aaron Lerch](https://github.com/aaronlerch): support for sending human-readable event names to Mixpanel via `:external_name` in the DSL on an Event, or via `:external_name` in `MetaEvents::Tracker#initialize` or `MetaEvents::Tracker.default_external_name`.
+For additional contributors, see [CONTRIBUTORS](CONTRIBUTORS.md).

 ### Background